definition: to consider more desirable than something else.

 See full entry

 You may have wondered why we’ve provided so many examples for the word “prefer.”
-This is because there are quite a number of standard ways of combining “prefer” with the words that follow it.
+This is because there are quite a number of standard ways that “prefer” is followed by other words.

-The fifth example above (“I prefer his living at home to his living in an apartment he cannot afford”) is another way that we can express our preference with regard to another person’s actions.
-Notice that this type of construction uses a possessive adjective, “his,” before the gerund. ”His” is used here because the gerund itself is a verbal noun.
-Therefore, it needs to be modified by an adjective.
-Although this is the grammar rule, you may hear people say “I prefer him living here” instead of “I prefer his living here.”
-Once again, the gerund is most often used when it is referring to some action or activity that is already part of someone’s life.
+The fifth example above (“I prefer his living at home to his living in an apartment he cannot afford”) is another example of the way that we can express our preference with regard to another person’s actions.
+(Notice that this type of construction uses a possessive adjective, “his,” before the gerund. ”His” is used here because the gerund itself is a verbal noun, and traditional grammar dictates that it be modified by an adjective.)
+Once again, the gerund is most often used after “prefer” when it is referring to some action or activity that is already part of someone’s life.
 In the example sentence, “he” is currently living at home; “he” is not living in an apartment; and this is the situation that the subject prefers.
 The sentence does not refer to a possible future action or situation.